 It is thanks to the ever industrious Guitarist/composer/producer (et al) John Schneider for doing the research and navigating legal quagmires to obtain permission to release this marvelous private recording of a lecture/demonstration of Harry Partch’s musical theories in a sort of lecture/recital given on November 3, 1942 in Kilbourn Hall at the Eastman School of Music.
 This (apparently stereo) direct to disc recording languished in an archive and has now been liberated and released to Partch historians, fans and friends of new music..

-First let me say that the physical product here is both his both a valuable historic artifact and a “fetish level” collectible.
+First let me say that the physical product here is both a valuable historic artifact and a “fetish level” collectible.
 And by that I mean it is a hardcover book measuring 6 x 8 inches with boards and spine covered tastefully with images and text.
 Save for the heavy stock end papers the pages are glossy satin coated pages.
 They contain the liner notes, relevant texts as well as historical photographs and some fascinating historical material that helps put this sonic document in its proper context.
 It is a beautifully conceived and executed release on the ever adventurous MicroFest Records.
 (Of course you can get the excellent recording and the texts, learned liner notes, and historical photos on a pdf file, the recording on a digital file, but collectors will long cherish this museum quality document.
 Suffice it to say that some of my Christmas shopping is done now.)

 This is in effect a sort of appendix to the Bridge Records Volume I, (“Bitter Music” released in 2011) of their visionary complete Partch recording project.
 Both “Bitter music” and “Harry Partch, 1942” are basically variations on Partch’s work with “speech music”.